Understanding growth hormone deficiency in children.

 Results of growth hormone deficiency.

 When the body doesn’t have enough growth hormone, cells do not grow or do not grow enough.
 This affects much more than height; it affects many parts of the body.
-Lack of treatment for growth hormone deficiency could result in a child’s being significantly shorter than they would otherwise be when they reach adulthood.
+Lack of treatment for growth hormone deficiency could result in a child being significantly shorter than they would otherwise be when they reach adulthood.

 How growth hormone deficiency is diagnosed.

-If you were the first to notice your child’s lack of growth, you’ll want to talk to your child’s primary care physician as soon as possible.
+If you are the first to notice your child’s lack of growth, you’ll want to talk to your child’s primary care physician as soon as possible.
 He or she will refer your child to a pediatric endocrinologist (a doctor who specializes in diseases related to hormones) for the actual diagnosis.

 The endocrinologist will take a family and medical history.
 Most likely, they’ll also take an X-ray of your child’s hand and wrist, to determine the bone age.
 There may also be blood tests done to help determine if there is a growth problem and if that problem is related to growth hormone deficiency.